crodrigoquero/C4Imaging/docs/CONTRIBUTING.md

 - If you're a sutudent or self-taught invididual read [this](./HI_STUDENT.md) file
 - If you're an experienced developer read [this](./HI_EXPERIENCED_DEVELOPER.md) file

+But regardless of who you are and what your personal circumstance is at the moment, this project will substantially increase your personal codebase and your skills' toolbox in order to be better prepared to face all kinds of situations in terms of workflows or unattended (Fire-and-Forget) jobs.

 Finally, plase read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.